galuhsahid/galuhsahid.github.io/_posts/2017-07-01-on-investing.md

 Investing in gold used to be quite a hassle.
 Why?
 Using the conventional way of buying and selling at the gold seller, you definitely can't do it with a mere Rp50.000,-.
 Plus, you need to physically go to the gold seller bringing the blocks of gold on your own, which doesn’t sound secure, does it?

 With BukaEmas, whenever you get the news that the price goes up and you want to sell, you can do it with just a few clicks.
-No more missed opportunities because you’re too lazy/you can't go out (which, seriously happens a lot.
+No more missed opportunities because you’re too lazy/you can't go out (which seriously happens a lot.
 Watching the price rises THEN drops again with you not being able to do anything is the worst.
 Feeling.
-Ever.)
+Ever.).

 ## Stocks
 There are a few ways to do this, you can trade by day or you can just buy blue-chip stocks and leave it there.
 I do the latter since I don’t have the time to do daily trading &amp; don't have enough capabilities to do a thorough [technical analysis](http://stockcharts.com/school/doku.php?id=chart_school:overview:technical_analysis)... yet. :P